JorgenEvens/heroku-modular-buildpack/README.md

 ## Contributions

+I really appreciate any contribution you would like to make, so don't hesitate to report an issue or submit pull requests.

 Special thanks to these people for contributing to this project

  - [Wim Mostmans](https://twitter.com/Sitebase)

 ## License
 This project is available under the New BSD License.

+## About me

+Hi, my name is [Jorgen Evens](https://jorgen.evens.eu).
+By day I built things (mainly in PHP and JavaScript) for [Ambassify](https://ambassify.com) and by night I tinker around with these kinds of projects.

 [1]: https://devcenter.heroku.com/articles/buildpack-api#bin-release
 [2]: #custom-installers